hemingcui/xtern_with_paxos/readme.txt

 our benchmarks.

-3. Build llvm.
-Go to directory $XTERN_ROOT, and run:
+3. Config.
 > cd $XTERN_ROOT
-> ./llvm/build-llvm.sh --optimized
-The "--optimized" flag above is optional, if you are getting performance results, then you need this flag; if you are developing and need debug symbols, then you don't need this flag.
-If you have specified this "--optimized" flag, you need to specify "ENABLE_OPTIMIZED=1" in the following steps, otherwise specify "ENABLE_OPTIMIZED=0".
-This LLVM compilation is only one way work, later if you check out a newer version of xtern, you do not need to rerun this, you only need to redo the Step 5 below.

-4. Config. that's because xtern uses LLVM makefile.common:
-> cd $XTERN_ROOT
 > mkdir -p obj
 > cd obj
-> ./../configure --with-llvmsrc=$XTERN_ROOT/llvm/llvm-2.7/ \
+> ./../configure --prefix=$XTERN_ROOT/install
-  --with-llvmobj=$XTERN_ROOT/llvm/llvm-obj/ \
-  --with-llvmgccdir=$XTERN_ROOT/llvm/install/bin/ \
-  --prefix=$XTERN_ROOT/install

 5. Make.
 Every time after you 'git pull' xtern, you should go to this directory and make it.
 Always run "make clean" first, and then "make", and then "make install", as show below.
 > cd $XTERN_ROOT/obj
-> make ENABLE_OPTIMIZED=0/1 clean && make ENABLE_OPTIMIZED=0/1 && make ENABLE_OPTIMIZED=0/1 install
+> make clean && make && make install

 6. Test.
 It may take a few minutes.
 If it all passes, then everything has been installed correctly.
 This step may take a few minutes, depending on hardware speed.
 > cd $XTERN_ROOT/obj
-> make ENABLE_OPTIMIZED=0/1 -C test check
+> make -C test check